Gluten: Bread products

 Gluten forms when glutenin molecules cross-link via disulfide bonds to form a submicroscopic network attached to gliadin, which contributes viscosity (thickness) and extensibility to the mix.
 If this dough is leavened with yeast, fermentation produces carbon dioxide bubbles, which, trapped by the gluten network, cause the dough to rise.
 Baking coagulates the gluten, which, along with starch, stabilizes the shape of the final product.
-Gluten content has been implicated as a factor in the staling of bread, possibly because it binds water through hydration.
+Gluten content has been contributing as a factor in the staling of bread, possibly because it binds water through hydration.